 Why book in May?
 Autumn is far less busy than the summer, but the beauty of the season is no longer a secret.
 Plan now for the fall so that you still have the best choice of accommodation at the finest countryside inns and stately homes, which have just a handful of rooms each.

-Miao New Year Celebrations in China
+China: Traditional New Year Celebrations

 For: October and November